xmatters/xm-labs-snow-ci-groups/README.md

 # ServiceNow CI Support groups
 Notify support groups of CIs upstream or downstream of outages.
-This add in adds a new Groups section to the Engage with xMatters form.
+This extension creates a button in Engage with xMatters which automatically adds the support groups of the related CIs to the recipient list.

 <kbd>
   <img src="images/CIGroups1.png" height="400">